Humboldt squid: Description

 The Humboldt squid is the largest of the Ommastrephid squids, as some individuals may grow to 1.5 m in mantle length and weigh up to 50 kg.
 They appear to be sexually dimorphic: on average the females mature at larger sizes than the males.
-Generally, the mantle (or body) constitutes about 56–62% of the animal's mass (which includes the fins or wings), the arms and tentacles about 11–15%, the head (including eyes and beak) about 10–13%, the outer skin (cuticle) 2.5–5.0%, the liver 4.2–5.6%, with the rest made up of the other inner organs.
+Generally, the mantle (or body, which includes the fins or wings) constitutes about 56–62% of the animal's mass, the arms and tentacles about 11–15%, the head (including eyes and beak) about 10–13%, the outer skin (cuticle) 2.5–5.0%, the hepatopancreas (liver analogue) 4.2–5.6%, with the rest made up of the other inner organs.
 The gonads consist of 1.5–15.0% of the total mass.
 The gladius (the single inner 'bone') is 0.7–1.0%.
 Precise ratios depend on the age, sex and sizes of the individual squid.

+Live Humbolt squid tentacles and beak.
+Taken in the Sea of Cortez in 2006.

 They are propelled by water ejected through a hyponome (siphon) and by two triangular fins.
 The Humboldt's two tentacles are elastic and can lash out with remarkable speed to grab hold of prey, holding it fast with the help of a wealth of suckers on each tentacle.
 Each sucker includes an inner ring of teeth.
 After grabbing the prey, the tentacles then retract and the prey is drawn toward a large, razor-sharp beak.